0x5bfa/ShellFlyout/README.md

 <h1 align="center">Shell Flyout</h1>
-<p align="center">Empower you app with a shell flyout that pops up from a task tray.</p>
+<p align="center">Empower your app with a shell flyout that pops up from a tray icon.</p>

 ## Building from the source